-The Toffees manager is convinced that his side should have been awarded a spot kick after claiming Steven Pienaar was fouled by Mikel Arteta during the second half.
+The Toffees manager is convinced that his side should have been awarded a spot kick after claiming Steven Pienaar was fouled by Mikel Arteta dring the second half

 Everton manager David Moyes has bemoaned referee Michael Olivier’s decision not to award his side a penalty during the Toffees’ 1-1 draw with Arsenal.

-The 49-year-old saw his side fall behind after just 52 seconds to a Theo Walcott goal but Marouane Fellaini leveled for the home side, to help Everton record its sixth draw in the last eight Premier League games.
+The 49-year-old saw his side fall behind after just 52 seconds to a Theo Walcott goal but Marouane Fellaini levelled for the hosts, to recorded Everton’s sixth draw in the last eight Premier League games.

 However, Moyes feels Everton deserved more from the game after seeing Steven Pienaar’s second-half penalty appeal turned down following a perceived foul by Mikel Arteta, with Olivier opting to award a corner instead.

-Despite playing the full game, left back Leighton Baines sustained a hamstring injury and now is a doubt to face Manchester City on Saturday, along with striker Nikica Jelavic who has had his training hampered by illness.
+Despite playing the full game, left-back Leighton Baines sustained a hamstring injury and is now a doubt to face champions Manchester City on Saturday, along with striker Nikica Jelavic who has had his training hampered by illness.

 However, Moyes confirmed that both Darron Gibson and Tony Hibbert are back from injury.